SA: Systems Advocacy Major PA: Peer Advocacy Major RT: Recovery Track

 Working on Our Wellness Professor: Karl Shallowhorn, Education Program Coordinator, Community Health Center of Buffalo Description: Karl Shallowhorn experienced his first psychotic episode at the age of 18, just when he was embarking on a new life as a college student in Michigan.
 It was this life changing experience that cause him to go into a “tailspin” of despair and pain, which included periods of mania, depression, and even suicide attempts.
 After many years of cycling through Buffalo area psychiatric settings, Karl had an epiphany during a therapy session in 1988 that would lead to the single most important decision he has ever made.
 In the years since, Karl has successfully navigated through many transitory experiences that have been both challenging and rewarding.
 In this presentation, participants will learn about the concept of potential and what it means to go beyond one’s own self perceived limitations.
 There will be an opportunity for participants to join in on a dialogue to share their own particular struggles and triumphs.

 3:00-3:45pm Dress for Leaders’ Dinner

 Every year our Leaders’ Dinner provides an opportunity for young people and state leaders to speak candidly about real life issues that youth face while in state systems.
-It is intimidating for young people to speak frankly with government leaders and this dinner gives youth the chance to communicate in a relaxed setting.
-We create an atmosphere of sharing and partnership that is comfortable for both youth and adults.
-This year, we are celebrating the 11th Annual Leaders’ Dinner.
+It is intimidating for young people to speak frankly with government leaders and this dinner gives young people the chance to communicate in a relaxed setting.
+We create an atmosphere of sharing and partnership that is comfortable for both young people and adults.
+This year, we are celebrating the 12th Annual Leaders’ Dinner.

 9:00pm-11:00pm Karaoke Pajama Dance Party